Duskin Hill - Author

 (Opening of Chapter 1)

 It came hard across the yard, cutting through wagon noise, cookfire talk, and the low end-of-day grumble of tired people wanting food before dark.
 The last light had turned the dust a dull copper.
-It hung in the air and stuck to sweat and leather and the wet necks of horses.
+It hung in the air, sticking to sweat, leather, and the wet necks of horses.

 “¡Toro! ¡Toro suelto!”